EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description:
 Fields: Proteomics, ProteoGenomics

-Name: Any transformation of data (e.g. log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed.
+Name: Any transformation of data (e.g. log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed
+Category: Silver
+Description:
+Fields: Proteomics, ProteoGenomics

-If a model with multiple parameters is created, the formula for the said model is declared.
+Name: If a model with multiple parameters is created, the formula for the said model is declared
-Gold
+Category: Silver
+Description:
+Fields: Proteomics, ProteoGenomics

-If the software supports the export of the statistical analysis steps (for example R scripts) these are submitted as supplementary data
+Name: If the software supports the export of the statistical analysis steps (for example R scripts) these are submitted as supplementary data
+Category: Gold
+Description:
+Fields: Proteomics, ProteoGenomics

-Underlying data for all figures (where applicable) is made available
+Name: Underlying data for all figures (where applicable) is made available
+Category: Gold
+Desciprtion:
+Fields: Proteomics, ProteoGenomics